zahra-hasan/Y2_Haskell_project/README.md

   3- modify and improve design while testing the code and make changes where needed.
 # The final result
 The resulting programm functions partially, it can auto-solve many games but for some, it will enter infinite loops depending on the initial random seed it was given to start the game.
-Hopefully I will debug and correct the solution in the future at my own time.
+Hopefully I will debug and correct the solution in the future in my own time.
 # What I have learned
 Haskell is a very fun programming language that offered me a new experience different from using OO languages such as Java.
 Writing the design and brainstorming before implementing anything is key to good results.